 A wide variety of microorganisms reproduce asexually.
 Protozoans, bacteria and a group of algae called diatoms reproduce through fission.
-The simple microscopic animals known as cnidaria and the annelids, also called ringworms, reproduce through fragmentation.
-Biologists have discovered nearly 70 species of vertebrates that can reproduce parthogenetically.
-Examples include frogs, chickens, turkeys, Komodo dragons and hammerhead sharks.
+The simple microscopic animals known as cnidaria, and the annelids, also called ringworms, reproduce through fragmentation.
+Biologists have discovered nearly 70 species of vertebrates that can reproduce parthogenetically, including frogs, chickens, turkeys, Komodo dragons and hammerhead sharks.

-Biologists call asexual reproduction among plants apomixis, which means "without mixing."
-Biologists theorize that plants developed asexual reproduction as a way of colonizing a large area in harsh environments such as arctic and alpine environments.
 Strawberries reproduce through horizontal stems called runners.
 Dandelions and blackberries reproduce through seeds that form asexually.
 Ferns and mosses reproduce through spores.
-Some trees, such as seedless navel oranges, can only reproduce with the aid of humans who cut off part of the tree and plant it.
+Some trees, like the ones that grow seedless navel oranges, can only reproduce with the help of humans who cut off part of the tree and plant it.

 Asexual and Sexual Reproduction